SaqAsh/dropbear/README.md

 # Dropbear Programming Language

-A Lisp-inspired programming language built in JavaScript with a focus on clean architecture, extensibility, and educational value.
+A Lisp-inspired programming language built in JavaScript with a focus on clean architecture, and extensibility.
 Dropbear demonstrates modern language implementation techniques including lexical analysis, recursive descent parsing, and tree-walking interpretation.

 ## Features